Democrats for Liechtenstein

 The Democrats for Liechtenstein (Demokraten pro Liechtenstein; abbreviated DpL) is a political party in Liechtenstein.
-Formed as a splinter of The Independents in September 2018, the party initially held three seats in the Landtag of Liechtenstein.
-It won 11.1% of votes and two seats in the 2021 general election.
+Formed as a splinter of the Independents in September 2018, the party holds six seats in the Landtag of Liechtenstein.

 History

-On 16 August 2018, Landtag member Erich Hasler was expelled from The Independents (DU) under controversial circumstances.
-Thomas Rehak and Herbert Elkuch, also members of the Landtag representing The Independents, subsequently left the party in opposition to Hasler's expulsion.
+On 16 August 2018, Landtag member Erich Hasler was expelled from the Independents (DU) due to disagreements with party leader Harry Quaderer regarding party organization and membership.
+Thomas Rehak and Herbert Elkuch, also members of the Landtag representing the Independents, subsequently left the party in opposition to Hasler's expulsion.
 The three founded a new parliamentary group, provisionally named "New Faction" (Neue Fraktion).
-This left The Independents with only two members of the Landtag; the new group was granted DU's seat in the presidium of the Landtag.
+This left the Independents with only two members of the Landtag; the new group was granted DU's seat in the presidium of the Landtag.
 The Democrats for Liechtenstein (DpL) party was officially founded on 21 September 2018, with Thomas Rehak becoming its leader.

 There was initially controversy about whether the DpL was entitled to public funding, since it had entered the Landtag without standing for election.
 In February 2019, the Administrative Court granted DpL the annual lump sum of CHF 55,000 which all parties represented in the Landtag are entitled to under the Political Party Financing Act.

+In the 2021 election, the DpL won two seats, with Thomas Rehak and Herbert Elkuch remaining members of the Landtag, and Erich Hasler elected deputy member for DpL.

+In 2024 polling, the party was expected to receive a significantly increased share of the vote from 2021 in the 2025 general election.
+In the election, it won 6 seats in the Landtag, the highest amount of any third party in Liechtenstein's history.